 Q: How much does the Fusion5 Lapbook S15 N6 cost?

-A: Pricing varies by configuration and current promotions, so check the Fusion5 laptops page for live pricing on the 8GB RAM, 128GB SSD model.
+A: Pricing may vary depending on configuration and current promotions.
+Please, visit the Fusion5 laptops page to find the current prices on 8GB RAM/128GB SSD model.

 Q: Is the Fusion5 Lapbook S15 N6 good for online classes and note-taking apps like Notion?

-A: Yes.
-The integrated webcam handles Zoom and Teams calls, and 8GB of RAM keeps Notion, browser tabs, and Office running side by side without lag.
-It's a dependable Windows 11 laptop for students juggling online classes and daily note-taking.
+A: Yes, it is.
+The integrated camera is reliable for Zoom and Teams calls, 8GB of RAM allows it to run Notion, browser tabs and Office simultaneously without lagging.
+It’s a dependable Windows 11 laptop for students attending online classes and daily note-taking.

 If a dependable, American-assembled Windows 11 laptop for students is what you're after, the Fusion5 Lapbook S15 N6 is worth adding to the shortlist before the semester starts.